 When it comes to traffic violations that can impact one’s license and auto insurance it is absolutely vital to hire a competent attorney to help fight the case.
 Certain serious violations carry fines that are much higher and some even carry a risk of jail time.
 The following traffic violations are simply a few of the more serious ones that a driver can be charged with committing:

 - Driving on a Suspended License

 - Driving Under the Influence/Driving While Intoxicated (DUI/DWI)

 - Leaving the Scene of an Accident

 For each one of these, the penalties are even harsher than the average traffic ticket and the risk is even greater if one were to attempt to represent themselves in court.

 Who Should I Contact?

-If you or a loved one recently received a New Jersey traffic ticket, contact the attorneys of The Rosenblum Law.
+If you or a loved one recently received a New Jersey traffic ticket or need defense in other areas, contact the attorneys of Rosenblum Law.
 Our team has years of experience fighting traffic tickets, negotiating with prosecutors, and getting the best possible results for our clients.
 E-mail or call today at 888-815-3649.